Posts

 We’ll make filling in and submitting your tax return easy!

-Don’t leave it to the last minute as there is always a bottleneck — come in as soon as you can, please, for professional help with filing of your tax return.
-We’ll require your records and figures for the financial year 6 April 2022 to 5 April 2023 unless you have a different accounting period.
+Come in as soon as you can for professional help with filing of your tax return.
+We’ll require your records and figures for the financial year 6 April 2023 to 5 April 2024 unless you have a different accounting period.
 Plus any previous years not yet submitted, if applicable.

 * As well as a face-to-face meeting, we can do a ‘virtual’ meeting with you, for example using Zoom video, Microsoft Teams, FaceTime, WhatsApp, Google Hangouts — or whatever suits you best.